 Bryan has achieved the highest rating for ethical and legal abilities, AV, by Martindale-Hubbell, based on peer, judge, and client reviews.
-He has also been named a Southwest Super Lawyer in Healthcare Law for 2017 and 2018.
+He has also been named a Southwest Super Lawyer in Healthcare Law for 2017 - 2019.

 Bryan dedicates most of his time to handling healthcare matters involving Medicare/Medicaid fraud, physician employment and peer review disputes, and False Claims Act whistleblowers.
 Bryan has defended healthcare providers across a broad range of service lines in numerous Medicare/Medicaid fraud investigations by state and federal regulators as well as defended providers in health plan overpayment audits.
 Bryan also represents physicians and whistleblowers in disputes with hospitals and other healthcare facilities.
 He approaches these matters from a background of having representing numerous hospitals, nursing homes, assisted living facilities, health plans, payors, and Medicare/Medicaid providers in complex fraud, RICO, antitrust, False Claims Act, New Mexico Medicaid Fraud Act, ERISA, negligent credentialing, and unfair trade practice cases for over a decade.